Sadako (film): Reception

 On Rotten Tomatoes, the film has an approval rating of 23% based on 26 reviews, with an average rating of 5/10.
 The website's critics' consensus reads: "Sadako sees a once-terrifying franchise staggering limply to the finish with a rote final chapter that rehashes previous chapters to diminishing returns".

-James Marsh of the South China Morning Post gave the film a score of two-and-a-half out of five stars, writing that the film's "balance between old world and new media is awkward and only intermittently successful, but nevertheless drags this lurching, wayward franchise back in the right direction".
+James Marsh of the South China Morning Post gave the film a score of two-and-a-half out of five stars, writing that the film's "balance between the old world and new media is awkward and only intermittently successful, but nevertheless drags this lurching, wayward franchise back in the right direction".
 Alexandra Heller-Nicholas, writing for the Alliance of Women Film Journalists, commended the film for its exploration of "the deeper, richer psychological terrain which was always in the series", writing positively of its "broad disinterest in continuing rehashing the now thoroughly overcooked cliché of the cursed video as the central narrative core of the film".

 Conversely, Meagan Navarro of Bloody Disgusting lamented that the film "presents a wide open world of unexplored possibilities", and concluded that "despite a premise that suggests an attempt to modernize this franchise, nothing has changed at all.
 What once made Sadako so terrifying [...] has now become far too familiar and ineffective".
 Polygon's Joelle Monique wrote that the film "[loses] several of the key elements that made the original films terrifying and thrilling"; she criticized the ways in which the film deviates from the franchise's established lore, and negatively characterized the film as having "the lowest body count in Ringu franchise history".
 Nick Allen of RogerEbert.com noted the film as having "sporadic lukewarm scares" and wrote: "Sadako is far too touch-and-go with its chilling potential, all despite the promise from its creepy young lead (Himeka Himejima) [...] there are so many story pieces that don't build to grandiosity, so much as drag viewers to an underwhelming climax".